neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 ## Removing encryption

-Encryption of the rclone config used for the central connection (either SSH, Google Drive or AWS) can be removed with the following command:
+Encryption of the Rclone config file used for the central connection (either SSH, Google Drive or AWS) can be removed with the following command:

 [](remove_rclone_encryption())